usnistgov/SDNist/nist diverse communities data excerpts/README.md

 > Task C., Bhagat K., Streat D., Simpson A., and Howarth G.S.
 (2023),
 > NIST Diverse Communities Data Excerpts, National Institute of Standards and Technology,
 > https://doi.org/10.18434/mds2-2895
-(NOTE: DOI is not yet active, but should be live by 1 APR 2023).
+(NOTE: DOI is not yet active, but should be live by June 2023).

 ## Data set description